gallarda/mqtt5/README.md

 NGINX does not support OCSP stapling for the `stream{}` context so we use BIG-IP's Client Certificate Constrained Delegation (C3D) feature to handle that for us as shown in the diagram above.

-Please open a GitHub issue if you have questions or *gasp* find a bug.
+Please open a GitHub issue if you have questions or, *gasp*, find a bug.

 Thanks in advance for your feedback!